 Buying a new smartphone is a big decision, but zeroing in on a model can be excruciating.
 Brands launch new models almost every month, and with every new model comes the “never-before-seen” tag that is used to entice consumers.

-However, what it cannot do without is its processor, and a compatible RAM size.
+However, what it cannot do without are its processor and compatible Ram Size in smartphones.
 You can get a phone with 1GB RAM and a low-end processor.
 However, that phone is as good as a basic mobile phone, as it does not have enough “brains” to be smart.
 A smartphone’s processor is its heart, while the RAM is its central nervous system.

 One cannot function optimally without the other.
-You can have the best-in-class processor, but without a good RAM size, it still won’t perform up to its potential.
+You can have the best-in-class processor, but without a good Ram Size in smartphones, it still won’t perform up to its potential.
 The same can be said about higher RAM size and a low-end processor.

 Table of Contents